Max Westenhöfer: Final tenure in Chile (1948–1957)

 In 1948, at the age of 77 he returned once more to Chile under a contract with the Junta Central de Beneficencia (Central Board of Charities) to serve as a pathology adviser.
 For his long record of contributions in Chile he was decorated by the government with the Order of Bernardo O'Higgins.
 His legacy on the teaching of the anatomic pathology in Chile was continued by his students, especially Dr Ismael Mena at the University of Chile and Dr Roberto Barahona Silva, founder of the Department of Pathology at the Pontifical Catholic University of Chile.

 Personal life

 Westenhöfer was married twice.
-From the first marriage, to Anna Maria, he had three children, Grete, who was born in Chile, and Rudolf who was educated at the German School of Santiago.
+From the first marriage, to Anna Maria, he had three children, Grete, who was born in Chile, Rudolf, who was educated at the German School of Santiago, and Wolf.
 Only Wolf survived the war and lived in Berlin with six children.
-His second marriage was to Jutta, née Windmŭller, who survived him.
+Westenhöfer's second marriage was to Jutta, née Windmŭller, who survived him.

 He died on September 25, 1957, in Santiago de Chile, which he considered his second home.
 Dr. Westenhöfer was buried in the Cementerio General de Santiago.